xiic/PyTado/README.md

 Tado heating system for the purposes of monitoring or controlling their heating system, beyond what Tado themselves currently offer.

-It is hoped that this module might be used by those who wish to tweak their Tado systems, and further optimise their heating setups.
+It is hoped that this module might be used by those who wish to tweak their Tado systems, and further optimize their heating setups.

 ---

 Original author: Chris Jewell <chrism0dwk@gmail.com>

-Licence: GPL v3
+License: GPL v3

 Copyright: Chris Jewell 2016-2018